vharvey80/SEG2505_FinalProject/README.md

 - [x] Can unassign task from user (6%)

 - [x] Affect ressources (tools) to a Task (6%)
-                  `Right now, only on the onCreate of a task.`
+                  `Right now, only on the onCreate of a task or onUpdate.`

 - [x] Remove ressources (tools) from Task (6%)
                   `Right now, only on the onUpdate of a task.`